reiloe/java-from-scratch/module1/README.md

 }
 ```

-Same name, same amount of parameters but order of parameters are differ.
+Same name, same amount of parameters but order and type of parameters are differ.

 But now let's get back.
 We have implemented the so-called **main method**.
 The main method has always to look like how we have implemented yet: